st-ty1/mips-toolchain_buildroot/README.md

   With gcc-4.9 (available in AUR-repo) building process works.
 So you have to install gcc-4.9 before building mips-toolchain.
   After installing gcc-4.9, replace softlink of gcc-9.2 to gcc in /usr/bin by softlink of gcc-4.9 to gcc.
   (Remember to restore old softlink to gcc-9.2 after finish building toolchain!)
-- Now, modifications of some buildroot files are also needed (mods are listed detailed in needed_modifications.txt; please read this file first, as it contains the loaction of the files within buildroot directory).
+- Now, modifications of some buildroot files are also needed.
+The mods are listed detailed in needed_modifications.txt.
+Please read this file first, as it contains the location of the files within buildroot directory.
 Replace original files in your buildroot folder by modded files of this repo.
-The flie "config" has to be renamed to ".config".
+The file "config" has to be renamed to ".config".
 - Start building process within buildroot folder with make (more information in buildroot/documentation folder).
-- The shell script build26_mod.sh shows, how the building process of mips-toolchain and afterwards the  building process of FT itself can be combined, here for example by generating an RT-AC-image (wndr4500z).
+- The shell script build26_mod.sh demonstrates, how the building process of mips-toolchain and afterwards the building process of FT itself can be combined, here for example by generating the AIO-image of Netgear WNDR4500.